Experts kick against uniform global energy transition plan

 With most African countries lagging significantly in the global energy access index, they held that subjecting countries on the continent to the same requirement was unjust.

-While appearing to question the motive behind the push by Western countries to impose a uniform energy transition plan, he pointed out that “today’s climate activism is driven more by the quest for energy security by the developed countries than by concerns about the environment.
-A very good demonstration of this reality is the response of today’s champions of the energy transition to the use of fossil fuels in the wake of the Russia-Ukraine war.
+While appearing to question the motive behind the push by western countries to impose a uniform energy transition plan, he pointed out that “today’s climate activism is driven more by the quest for energy security by the developed countries than by concerns about the environment.

-“The very people that announced an end to funding oil and gas projects, especially in Africa, ostensibly because they are considered dirty fuels and dangerous to humanity, sent high-powered delegations to our countries offering to fund oil and gas projects that for decades were begging for investors.

-“Of course, the condition was that the oil and gas should go to the investors.
-In other words, Africa is encouraged to produce oil and gas only if they are meant for export to developed countries to ameliorate their special circumstances due to the war, but the production of that same oil and gas is dangerous to humanity if it is meant to be burnt in Africa”, he added.

 Disclaimer